Zulhaditya/urquotes/README.md

 # Urquotes

-> A website to sharing quotes create with Next.js and MongoDB for database
+> A website to sharing quotes create with Next.js and MongoDB for database.
 > Link to website [_here_](https://urquotes.vercel.app/).

 ## Table of Contents